 The part that is not shown is how current continues from the neutral to the panel to a transformer coil, through the coil in the transformer from N to L1 where it starts all over again, as explained in the "Introduction to Switch Wiring"

-S1 Method #1-2 Basic Single Pole with 2 Switch Legs RatingExcellent A+☺Easy and common.
+S1 Method #1-2 Basic Single Pole with 2 Switch Legs RatingExcellent A+☺ An easy and common single pole wiring method.

 Remember our saying; ✘ From the hot through the switch, to the light and back on the neutral.